Audi develops additive manufacturing production for tooling

 News from the 3D printing industry | 12 April 2019

-The German company, Audi has spread its production at its Volkswagen Group R8 facilitty, the Böllinger Höfe, with a new 3D printing area.
-The department is producing custom 3D printed parts as auxiliary tools to make savings on maintenance costs.
+The German company, Audi has expanded its production at its Volkswagen Group R8 facilitty, the Böllinger Höfe, with a new 3D printing area.
+The department is producing custom 3D printed parts as auxiliary tools to reduce maintenance costs.

 “Our goal is to provide our Audi colleagues the 3D printed tool as quickly as possible, thus supporting them in their daily work.” , Waldemar Hirsch, Audi Sport 3D printing coordinator at the Böllinger Höfe in Heilbronn, Germany.